23 enigma: In literature

 The text titled Principia Discordia claims that "All things happen in fives, or are divisible by or are multiples of five, or are somehow directly or indirectly appropriate to 5"—this is referred to as the Law of Fives.
 The 23 enigma is regarded as a corollary of the Law of Fives because 2 + 3 = 5.

 In these works, 23 is considered lucky, unlucky, sinister, strange, sacred to the goddess Eris, or sacred to the unholy gods of the Cthulhu Mythos.

-The 23 enigma can be viewed as an example of apophenia, selection bias, and confirmation bias.
+The 23 enigma can be viewed as an example of apophenia, selection bias and confirmation bias.
 In interviews, Wilson acknowledged the self-fulfilling nature of the 23 enigma, implying that the real value of the Law of Fives and the 23 enigma is in their demonstration of the mind's ability to perceive "truth" in nearly anything.

 In the Illuminatus!
 Trilogy, Wilson expresses the same view, saying that one can find numerological significance in anything, provided that one has "sufficient cleverness".

 In popular culture

 Music and art duo The Justified Ancients of Mu Mu (later known as The KLF and the K Foundation) named themselves after the fictional conspiratorial group "The Justified Ancients of Mummu" from Illuminatus!; the number 23 is a recurring theme in the duo's work.
 Perhaps most infamously, as the K Foundation they performed a performance art piece, K Foundation Burn a Million Quid on 23 August 1994 and subsequently agreed not to publicly discuss the burning for a period of 23 years.
 23 years to the day after the burning they returned to launch a novel and discuss why they had burnt the money.

+The number 23, as well as the numbers 4, 8, 15, 16, and 42, serve as motifs in the television series Lost.
+Series co-creator Damon Lindelof has suggested that the choice of using the number 23 stems from the Illuminatus!
+Trilogy.

 The 2007 film The Number 23, starring Jim Carrey, is the story of a man who becomes obsessed with the number 23 while reading a book of the same title that seems to be about his life.

-Industrial music group Throbbing Gristle recounted in great detail the meeting of Burroughs and Captain Clark and the significance of the number 23 in the ballad "The Old Man Smiled."
+Industrial music group Throbbing Gristle recounted in great detail the meeting of Burroughs and Captain Clark and the significance of the number 23 in the ballad "The Old Man Smiled".
+Their 1980 album Heathen Earth, where this song appears, also features the number 23 on the cover.

-Spiral Tribe and their associated record label Network23, use the number 23; though this has "nothing to do with any pre-existing individual, group or subculture".

-In the 2010 Stargate Universe season 1 episode 14, titled “Human”, an imagined Dr. Daniel Jackson refers to the 23 Enigma in conversation with Dr. Nicholas Rush.
-The number 23 is also referenced in the episode as one half of the number of chromosomes in a human cell – 46, a number which appears frequently in the episode.
+The plot of tactical shooter video game Sniper Ghost Warrior 3 revolves around stopping a shadowy organization called The 23 Society looking to gain power and influence.